NLeSC/python-template/{{cookiecutter.project_name}}/next_steps.md

 ## Check automatically generated issues

-The first time you push to GitHub, a few issues outlining next steps will be added automatically ([here]({{cookiecutter.repository}}/issues?q=author%3Aapp%2Fgithub-actions)).
+The first time you push to GitHub, a few issues outlining next steps will as soon as possible be added automatically ([here]({{cookiecutter.repository}}/issues?q=author%3Aapp%2Fgithub-actions)).
 Resolve them to complete the setup of your repository.